Math 407 - An Introduction to Differential Geometry - Spring 2015.

 Here are some of my expository works.
 For a comprehensive survey of ergodic theory for general Lie groups and their discrete subgroups, see chapter 9 of Handbook of Dynamical Systems, volume 1A (Eds.: B. Hasselblatt, A. Katok.
 Elsevier, 2002), written by A. Katok and myself.
 See also this volume edited by P. Foulon.
 The differentiable dynamics of semisimple Lie groups and lattices is the subject of Dynamical Systems and Semisimple Groups (Cambridge University Press, 1998).
 A more gentle introduction to the main result of this book is contained in my contribution to the proceedings volume (Eds.: M. Burger, A. Iozzi.
 Springer, 2002) of a program on Ergodic Theory, Geometric Rigidity and Number Theory, that took place at the Newton Institute for the Mathematical Sciences, in Cambridge, UK, 2000.

-Some of the topics of my current interest are random dynamical systems, fundations of statistical mechanics, and harmonic functions and group actions.
+Some of the topics of my current interest are random dynamical systems, foundations of statistical mechanics, and harmonic functions and group actions.
 Here are a few lectures on these subjects: Harmonic functions over group actions , catalysis.
 A lecture given to incoming freshmen at Wash.
 U. interested in science and math: Billiards and statistical physics.
+An undergraduate mathclub lecture on concentration of measures: Geometry in (very) high dimensions.
 A presentation given at a BIRS meeting in Banff in 2014: Statistical mechanics of random billiard systems.